How a clever concept remedied misalignment in competition engine blocks

 Closer dimensional tolerance yielded several obvious benefits.
 Of course, consistent cylinder wall thickness promotes increased power.
 But equally important for the race engine builder is the fact that there are fewer failures during the machining processes.

-Says Boyer, “In years past, with core-shift you could inadvertently rupture a water jacket—like when you’re boring the main oil passage from front to rear.”
+Says Boyer, “In years past, core-shift could inadvertently rupture a water jacket—like when you’re boring the main oil passage from front to rear.”
 As you might anticipate, one of the manufacturer’s standard quality-assurance procedures is to pressure-test the main oil passage by introducing 100psi of air pressure.
 If it leaks, the casting is doomed.

 Late in 2012, PBM-Erson purchased the engine specialist World Products.
 Since then, Boyer’s progress in repairing its ebbing reputation has been noteworthy, if not remarkable.